input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 with the `instanceof` operated.
 For example a TSO is represented as a `h$Thread` object.
 These objects don't have associated info tables.

+Note that we could imagine every heap object being recognised with `instanceof` (or by matching on the `constructor` property) by having one separate object name for all heap objects.
+It would mean adding `h$Con`, `h$Thunk`, `h$Fun`, `h$Pap`, `h$Blackhole`, and `h$StackFrame` objects.
+Then all the heap objects could be treated in the same way.
+However these objects need to be overwritable in place: a Thunk becomes a Fun/Con/Pap/Blackhole, etc. So they must be instances of the same JS object.

 ### Optimised representation

 Sometimes the generic heap object representation is unnecessary.
 For example, a